tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

 ***Of course, you can always start your debugging process by "Asking the Google"***

-- Sometimes (often?) this works great, and there is an obvious solution that is at the top of search results:
+- Sometimes this works great, and there is an obvious solution that is at the top of search results:
-  -
+  - but don't just stop at the first StackOverflow post that seems to work, dig a lilltle deeper, look for alternative solutions
+  - and don't just blindly copy/paste/reload JS code without actually understanding what it does
+  - make sure that you give credit for any solution you find online,  both in your project documentaiton, and in in your code comments
+ - Mostly, just be sure that "googling it" is NOT the only tool in your debugging toolbox.
+You also need to follow the practices outlined above

 <a id="project-requirements" />